atrocore/atrocore/docs/09.installation-and-maintenance/01.installation/06.shared-hosting/index.md

 Make sure the PHP configuration (for **both** the web server and CLI) meets the following requirements:

 * A supported PHP version with the required extensions (see the main guide).
 * `allow_url_fopen = On`.
 On usual dedicated servers this is the default, but many shared hostings have it **turned off**.
-With `allow_url_fopen = Off` the installation and the Module Manager fail, because the application cannot fetch data from the AtroCore store.
+With `allow_url_fopen = Off` the installation and the "Updates & Modules" page fail, because the application cannot fetch data from the AtroCore store.
 Enable it in the hoster's PHP configuration panel.
 * The `exec()` function must **not** be listed in `disable_functions`.
-The system uses `exec()` to run console commands (e.g. by the installer and the Module Manager).
+The system uses `exec()` to run console commands (e.g. by the installer and by the software package management).
 Some hostings disable it for the web PHP — in this case ask the hoster's support to enable it.
 * Resource limits as described in the main guide: `post_max_size`, `upload_max_filesize`, `max_execution_time`, `max_input_time`, `memory_limit`.

 > Keep in mind that CLI and web PHP usually have separate configuration files — check both, e.g. via `php -i` on the console and via a temporary script with `phpinfo()` in the browser.